 COME FOR UNSPOILED BEAUTY, STAY TO CREATE MEMORIES

-Though it is the smallest of the three main U.S Virgin Islands, St. John’s unspoiled beauty is perhaps the greatest found anywhere in the Caribbean.
+Though it is the smallest of the three main U.S. Virgin Islands, St. John’s unspoiled beauty is perhaps the greatest found anywhere in the Caribbean.
 The natural beauty of the Caribbean, St. John offers visitors pristine splendor amid modern luxuries.
 Originally settled by the Arawak and Carib Indians, the island has a history as rich as its landscape.
 The United States purchased St. John from the Danish West India and Guinea Company in 1917.
-In 1956, Laurance Rockefeller donated over 5,000 acres of the island to the National Park Service.
+In 1956, Laurance Rockefeller donated more than 5,000 acres of the island to the National Park Service.
 With two-thirds of the island designated as a national park, St. John has some of the world’s most beautiful beaches, like the much-beloved Trunk Bay.
-This beach is renowned for its crystal sands and underwater nature trail, and it just one of the many memorable beaches on St. John.
+This beach is renowned for its crystal sands and underwater nature trail, and it is just one of the many memorable beaches on St. John.